 Goodwill recognized in this transaction is not deductible for tax purposes and was allocated to our QCT segment for annual impairment testing purposes.
 Goodwill is primarily attributable to assembled workforce and certain revenue and cost synergies expected to arise after the acquisition.
-IPR&D related to a single project, which is expected to be completed in fiscal 2023 and, upon completion, will be amortized over its useful life (which is expected to be 7 years).
+IPR&D is related to a single project, which is expected to be completed in fiscal 2023 and, upon completion, will be amortized over its useful life, which is expected to be seven years.
 The estimated fair value of the IPR&D asset acquired was determined using an income approach based on significant inputs that were not observable.

-Our results of operations for the second quarter of fiscal 2021 included the operating results of NUVIA since the Closing Date, the amounts of which were not material.
+Our results of operations for the three and nine months ended June 27, 2021 included the operating results of NUVIA since the Closing Date, the amounts of which were not material.
 Pro forma results of operations have not been presented because the effects of this acquisition were not material to our condensed consolidated results of operations.